Family History & Genealogy

 We meet on the 4th Wednesday of the month 2pm-4pm in Northumbria Hall at St. Cuthbert’s.
 Why not come and join us, you will be most welcome.
 For further details contact Malcolm or Andy - contact numbers are at top of page.

-Topic: Using DNA for Family History Research
+Topic: Early 20th century Family and Social History Research